zonemaster/zonemaster-backend/docs/Installation.md

 > The command above might try to install "DBD::Pg" and "DBD::mysql".
 > You can ignore if it fails.
 The relevant libraries are installed further down in these instructions.

-### 2.2 Database engine installation and configuration (Debian)

-Check the [declaration of prerequisites] to make sure your preferred combination of operating system version and database engine version is supported.

-#### 2.2.1 Instructions for MySQL (Debian)

 Install files to their proper locations:

 ```sh